grebiniuk/react-typescript-challenge/README.md

      Medium has;
    * “error”: Show an error message instead of the cover image;
    * “transcribing”: Show a loading bar on top of the cover image;
+4. Add some filters on top, based on the Medium status and the languages (eg. show only media in english).

 ## Solution